WU-AI-Racing/wuair_docs/docs/Development/setting-up-repos.md

 source /ros2_ws/install/setup.bash
 ```

-Now you should be able to edit files on your local machine and see the update in Docker.
-After editing files you should not need to rebuild every time because of the simlink, but for major changes you may need to rebuild.
+Now you should be able to edit files on your local machine and have them update in Docker.
+After editing files you do not need to rebuild every time because of the simlink, but for major changes or if using C++ you will need to rebuild.

 ## Running code